Seoul wins at World Smart City Awards for its projects for the underprivileged

 Expressing his gratitude to the official of the judging committee, Kang said “Seoul will continue to do its best as a leading smart city in the future."

-Seoul’s smart city strategies have focused on making digital public services – in telecommunication, transportation, education safety and utility areas – more relatable to people without much access to digital technologies.
+Seoul’s smart city strategies have focused on making digital public services -- in telecommunication, transportation, education safety and utility areas -- more accessible to people without much access to digital technologies.

-Meanwhile, Kyiv of Ukraine also received a special recognition in the city category of the awards.
+Kyiv also received a special recognition in the city category of the awards.

 “The war on Ukraine is a war on our common values of democracy and shared prosperity.
 Our colleagues from Kyiv know this better than anyone.
 They are defending peace and human rights.
 And I am glad that we can recognize they are strong here today.
 The offense from Kyiv.
 I am sure I don’t speak on behalf of Barcelona only when I say that we stand, we stand by you,” Bonet said.